T-Minus-24-Hours/t-minus-24-hours.github.io/README.md

 One last note: if you want to change the template (that is, the navbar styling, the footer, anything that is common to every page), you'll need to edit `_template.html`.
 If you want to actually take advantage of the templating system, [RTFD](https://jinja.palletsprojects.com/en/3.1.x/)
 (honestly, I need to do that as well).

+**I know that the process is complicated.
+I literally made this up on the spot.
+If you know any tools that make this easier to do, please open an issue.**